bereal/sitemon/README.md

 Producer part includes some amount of high-level logic, such as analyzing the site state.
 That part is covered by unit tests with mocks.

-Unit tests can be run using `pytest` assuming that the dependencies are installed:

-    $ pip install -r requirements.txt
-    $ pip install pytest pytest-asyncio
+To run the unit tests:

-    $ pytest -v
+    $ make test

+(That also makes sure that dependencies are installed.)

 After all the low-level logic was moved to wrappers, it turned out that the consumer part is nothing but calling those messaging and persistence layers in a loop.
 So I decided to